buvis/docs/src/troubleshooting.md

+## Pods not starting after Talos update

+One reason can be that images used for kube-system do not match the Talos release.
+Run `talosctl upgrade-k8s` to resolve this.

 ## Pod not starting because Jiva volume is already mounted at more than one place

 This is rather brutal solution, but it works.
 I will improve it if I find a better way.